cawka/cs118-spring2016/project-1.md

 ### Set up Vagrant and create VM instance

+**Note that all example commands are executed on the host machine (your laptop), e.g., in Terminal.app (or iTerm2.app) on OS X, cmd in Windows, and console or xterm on Linux.
+After the last step (`vagrant ssh`) you will get inside the virtual machine and can compile your code there.**

-1. Download and install your favourite virtualization engine, e.g., [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
+- Download and install your favourite virtualization engine, e.g., [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-2. Download and install [Vagrant tools](https://www.vagrantup.com/downloads.html) for your platform
+- Download and install [Vagrant tools](https://www.vagrantup.com/downloads.html) for your platform

-3. Set up project and VM instance
+- Set up project and VM instance

   * Clone project template